Sol Preto, 2018

 _________________________________________________________________________________

-[EN] In 1919, a British scientific expedition arrives in the city of Sobral in the northeast of Brazil, for the documentation of a solar eclipse.
+[EN] In 1919, a British scientific expedition arrives in Sobral, northeast of Brazil, for the documentation of a solar eclipse.
 During a month, astronomers settled in the city to perform the photographic experiment that was known to prove Einstein’s Theory of General Relativity.
-Sol Preto starts from this scientific event, seen from the perspective of the inhabitants of Sobral.
+The installation recounts this scientific event, taking the perspective of the inhabitants of Sobral as the starting point.

 The suspicion that the eclipse would herald the end of the world, plagues and floods spread in the midst of local religiosity and superstition.
-The conflict between the progress of scientific knowledge and the local socio-economical difficulties is investigated in the video recorded in Sobral, exploring the collections of the Museum of the Eclipse and Museum Dom José.
-Using a documentary approach, the history in narrated by two local musicians that improvise verses about the expedition and the phenomenon, relativizing power relations and social urgencies.
-The oral tradition is used then as a mythic narrative device, through which facts, rumors and inventions are merged in the reconstitution of the history.
+The conflict between the progress of scientific knowledge and the local socio-economical difficulties is investigated in the film shot in Sobral, exploring the collections of the Museum of the Eclipse and Museum Dom José.
+Using a documentary approach, the story is narrated by two local musicians that improvise verses about the eclipse, relativizing power relations and social urgencies.
+The oral tradition is used as an allegorical narrative device, through which historical, scientific, religious and artistic facts are merged in the reconstitution of history.

-Sculptures, objects, prints and lighting form one installation that composes the museological approach – with its contradictions and goals – on what a museum of the eclipse could be, investigating first what means to apply an institutional apparatus on a natural phenomenon.
-Reproductions of two sacred Inca rocks representing the sun and the moon, that were found in a farm near Sobral in 1926, are together with monochromes, reproduction of archival imagery, manipulations of natural and artificial light, found materials and transcriptions of news of the local newspaper, forming a vocabulary that is arranged based on specific relation with the architecture of the exhibition space.
+Reproductions of two sacred Inca rocks representing the sun and the moon, found at a farm near by Sobral in 1926, are presented together with monochromes, reproduction of archival imagery, manipulations of natural and artificial light, found materials and transcriptions of news of the local newspaper, forming a vocabulary that is arranged based on specific relation with the architecture of the exhibition space.